libktx/ktx/async/README.md

     guaranteed to skip _at least one_ frame, but - depending on the thread it was invoked on - it might skip multiple frames.
 Do not rely on this method for precise frame measurements.
 * `httpRequest`: allows to perform an asynchronous HTTP request.
+* `RenderingScope` factory function is the KTX rendering-thread version of the official `MainScope`.
+It creates a scope to launch coroutines in the rendering thread and that has a supervisor job so the whole scope can be cancelled at once.

 #### Utilities